-NOT Lytton Police Department Performance Evaluation
+NOTE Lytton Police Department Performance Evaluation

-Date: June 12, 1988
+Date: June 12, 1988 sloyee Name: Bonds, Sonny

-Name: Bonds, Sonny period covering: June 1, 1987 -.
-June 1, 1988 ployee Title: Narcotics Detective the significant events on which evaluation is based: During this officer Bonds diligently and expertly tracked down a major arce of drugs in the Lytton area.
-As a result, Bonds was rectly responsible for the arrest and conviction of Jessie nes, a.k.a. the "Death Angel", organizer and leader of tton's worst drug cartel.
-Baines was responsible for the rder of at least five known drug dealers that would not join iscartel, and was responsible for the insemination of at least Nkilograms of cocaine into the Lytton area.
+the period covering: June 1, 1987 -.
+June 1, 1988

+t the significant events on which evaluation is based: During this ployee Title: Narcotics Detective ar, Officer Bonds diligently and expertly tracked down a major urce of drugs in the Lytton area.
+As a result, Bonds was rectly responsible for the arrest and conviction of Jessie lines, a.k.a. the "Death Angel", organizer and leader of itton's worst drug cartel.
+Baines was responsible for the urder of at least five known drug dealers that would not join is cartel, and was responsible for the insemination of at least 00 kilograms of cocaine into the Lytton area.
 His removal from he streets was a significant triumph for local law enforcement.

-Issess employee performance: Officer Bonds has continued to improve himself since his graduation from the Lytton Police Academy.
+Assess employee performance: Officer Bonds has continued to improve himself since his graduation from the Lytton Police Academy.
 He continues to educate himself on police and courtroom procedure as well as maintaining the familiarity with local industry and the community that is so vital to the investigation of local crime.
 His field experience is also exemplary and he has maintained maximum physical and weapon skills.
-With THE UP MOLITHE LOAN APPLICATION TO NIGHT ME But his superior performance in the Baines case this year, Officer his superior performance in the brightest, most capable his superior performance in the brightest, most capable and weapon salter.
-Bonds has proven that he's one of the brightest, most capable young men working for the police force.
-The Baines case demonstrated Bonds' proficiency in investigative work, his ability to handle himself in highly dangerous situations, and his professionalism in dealing with the press and with the courtroom appearances that resulted from the case. decision to promote him to Homicide Detective last year has
+With his superior performance in the Baines case this year, Officer Bonds has proven that he's one of the brightest, most capable young men working for the police force.
+The Baines case demonstrated Bonds' proficiency in investigative work, his ability to handle himself in highly dangerous situations, and his professionalism in dealing with the press and with the courtroom appearances that resulted from the case.
+The decision to promote him to Homicide Detective last year has

-Assess the employee's potential growth within this organization: I am recommending Officer Bonds be promoted to a Homicide Detective Grade 2 immediately.
-If his performance continues, he should be a candidate for a promotion to Sergeant sometime within
+Assess the employee's potential growth within this organization: I am proven to be a wise one. recommending Officer Bonds be promoted to a Homicide Detective Grade 2 immediately.
+If his performance continues, he should be a candidate for a promotion to Sergeant sometime within Page 1

-Page 1